Districts of Madrid: Atocha

 Atocha covers a large area and is bordered by the Huertas and Lavapiés neighbourhoods.
 It contains several notable cultural institutions, including the Reina Sofía Museum.
 Also located here is the central bus terminal and the Atocha Railway Station, one of two main train stations in Madrid, the other being located in Chamartín.
 This was the main site of the train bombings carried out on March 11, 2004.
 Atocha was also the site of the 1977 Massacre of Atocha.

 AZCA / Nuevos Ministerios

 Located in the Cuatro Caminos ward, AZCA is the financial center of Madrid.
 The area is populated by skyscrapers, among them Torre Picasso at 157 m, Edificio BBVA at 107 m and Torre Europa at 115 m.
 The skyscraper Torre Windsor once stood here as well, until it burned completely on the night of 12 February 2005.
 A large El Corte Inglés department store consisting of three interconnected buildings is also located here.
 The area is directly linked to Barajas Airport by metro line 8 at the Nuevos Ministerios station.
-It's the Parkour centre of Madrid.
+It is the Parkour centre of Madrid.